freddyaboulton/freddyboulton/src/lib/posts/gradio-curl.md

 **Files must be uploaded if they are used as inputs to a request**

 You can upload files to the server using multipart form uploads using the `/upload` route.
-Here is an example of how to do that with curl
+Here is an example of how to do that with curl:

 ```bash
 curl -F files=@<path-to-file> <gradio-url>/upload
 ```

-This will return a list of the paths the files were uploaded to in the server.
+This will return a list containing the paths where the files reside on the server.
 You can then provide the following json payload for the file-based inputs in the `/call/predict` route:

 ```json